peter-tanner/peter-tanner.github.io/_posts/2024-07-23-Raspberry-Pi-Zero-USB-EthernetRNDIS-Gadget-troubleshooting.md

 9 packets transmitted, 0 received, +2 errors, 100% packet loss, time 8283ms
 ```

+## General Failure when pinging the machine after rebooting Windows

+- If you are using a Wireguard VPN client which is activated on startup, try disconnecting and reconnecting the VPN tunnel
+- Make sure the the static IP configuration is still correct (You might need to re-configure this when switching to a new network if it gets reset)

 ## It still doesn't work

 I originally used debian bookworm lite as my OS, but looks like there are still a lot of issues specifically with the ethernet gadget and I never got it to work (In my case, while I could ping the pi I could never ssh into it, it appeared that the packets were never being recevied by the pi according to the `sshd` logs).